HOW IT ALL BEGAN

 Hi, I'm Tina.

-Whether your idea of a perfect day is wandering through markets in a European city or sitting quietly by the sea, I’m here to help you travel in a way that feels natural to you.
+Whether your perfect day is wandering through a European market or sitting quietly by the sea, I’m here to help you travel in a way that feels natural to you.

 I was born into a French-American family.
 I didn’t grow up jet-setting around the world, but I did grow up with curiosity.
 The occasional trips we took — especially to visit family in France — made a big impact.
 They sparked my fascination with how people live, eat, and experience life differently in other places, and that quiet fascination never really left.